ChristianEscobar/burger/README.md

 * Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.

 * Each burger in the waiting area also has a `Chomp It!` button.
-When the user clicks it, the burger will move to the right side of the page.
+When the user clicks it, the burger will move to the "chomped" side of the page.

 * The application stores every burger in the database, whether devoured or not.